pfirsich/LD37/README.md

-# GAME NAME
+# QUARK
-GAME NAME is a movement based ego shooter, where you have to collect as many beacons as you can.
+QUARK is a movement based ego shooter, where you have to collect as many beacons as you can.
 Destroy the drones to gain time and ammo for your energy grenades.

 I strongly advise you to watch a clip of some moves you can do in the game [HERE](YOUTUBELINK)